How it all began…

 Manufacturers and retailers became interested and joined forces with NAPO to sponsor this event.
 Companies such as Hallmark Cards and DayTimer featured GO Week prominently in their press releases and on their promotional material.
 Interest continued to expand exponentially from major corporations, with GO Week featured on the cover of a 20th Century Plastics catalog and in a national promotional campaign launched by Microsoft.

-NAPO members should consider the boost in your own business as you establish this event within your marketing materials and PR efforts.
+NAPO members should consider the boost in their own business as they establish this event within their marketing materials and PR efforts.
 Getting organized is one of the top 10 New Year’s resolutions made by Americans year after year.
 Join forces with colleagues and ride the wave!